cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment2/Homework_assignment2.md

 iqtree -s ALN_FILE --date calibrations.txt -te TREE_FILE --date-tip 0 --date-ci 100
 ```

 Transfer the folder with these input files to the Mana cluster and add your run to the queue.
-After it finished, transfer the files back to your local computer and use FigTree to make a tree figure with confidence interval bars, node ages (text) and a labeled x-axis that reflects time.
+After it finished, transfer the files back to your local computer and use FigTree to make a tree figure with confidence interval node bars, node ages (text) and a labeled x-axis that reflects time.